Addy-ad/llama-cpp-turbo-planar-iso/README.md

 # Latest llama.cpp (April 10 2026) with TurboQuant + IsoQuant + PlanarQuant

-This repository is a fork of the latest [upstream llama.cpp](https://github.com/ggerganov/llama.cpp).
+This repository is a fork of the [upstream llama.cpp](https://github.com/ggerganov/llama.cpp) as of April 10 2026 snapshot.
 It integrates cutting-edge quantization techniques to support along with the latest llama.cpp optimizations with **Gemma 4** model support.
+This repo will be like last known good configuration that worked without breaking anything.
+Please check [My latest build branch](https://github.com/Addy-ad/llama-cpp-turbo-planar-iso/tree/addyad-latest) where I will keep merging latest llamacpp builds with these quants + adding more features if I can.

 ## Key Features
 * **Latest Upstream Sync**: Based on the most recent updates from the master repository (April 10 2026).